 - How to decide which instant messaging app is the right fit for your business

-- The 3 best instant messaging programs for small businesses:
+- 3 powerful instant messaging program options for small businesses:

 Shopping for a team messaging tool?
 (Or just curious about what to look for?)
 Grab the free checklist to help you choose the right one for your team or business.